| | |

 What You’ll Like About This Dish

 • Deep, smoky flavor.
-Pork belly or bacon infuses the peas with rich, savory notes.
+Bacon (or salt pork) bacon infuses the peas with rich, savory notes.

 • Traditional but flexible.
 Easily customize with sausage, ham hocks, or Cajun spice.